gondwanasoft/wff-build-script/README.md

 > [!WARNING]
 > If you're using [XML Preprocessor](https://github.com/gondwanasoft/xml-preprocessor), take precautions against the preprocessor overwriting your `watchface.xml` file.

-From a command prompt, run `build.bat`.
+From a command prompt, run the build file.
 If there are build-time errors, they'll be reported; otherwise, the watchface will be installed on the connected device.

 Installation and runtime errors (_eg_, bad XML, missing resources) can be seen in the logcat against `com.google.wear.watchface.runtime`.
 If you're not using _Android Studio_, try: